wookayin/tensorflow-plot/README.md

 ### Some comments

-Matplotlib operations can be *very* slow as Matplotlib runs in python, so please be aware of runtime performance.
+Matplotlib operations can be *very* slow as Matplotlib runs in python, so please watch out for runtime performance.
-There is still a room for improvement, which will be added sometimes later.
+There is still a room for improvement, which will be addressed in the near future.

 Moreover, it might be also a good idea to draw plots from the main code (rather than having a TF op) and add them as image summaries.
 Please use this library with your best discernment.